Pairing: Gríowyn. (Gríma/Éowyn)

-A shiver wracked her full frame at the idea of the pleasures Wormtongue must receive from frightening her so.
-Her icy stare focused on the albino worm that had managed to burrow its thick body halfway beneath the moist peat.
+A shiver wracked her womanly frame at the idea of the pleasures Wormtongue must receive from frightening her so.
+Her icy stare focused on the worm that had managed to burrow its thick body halfway beneath the moist peat.

 "In order to keep your life, you must burrow deeper and deeper beneath this weighted-down soil.
 Does it not smother you?
 Do you ever want to return to the surface for a breath of pure air?" she interrogated, her eyes soft to the grub.

-Her mind once more took hold, drowning her in thought.
+Her thoughts once more took hold, drowning her.
 She knew of Gríma's oily tongue and that he had the heart of a betrayer.
 She could smell the deceit wafting from his dirty, warm-looking robes.

 Éowyn straightened suddenly, her brow furrowed.
 "Warm-looking?"

 The Shieldmaiden scoffed.
 She gathered herself, stood from her company of the grub and began up the path to the cool interior of Meduseld.
-Night drew soon nearer by the days, and the sun was nearly below the horizon at the time.
-She would not want to cause worry to her family for not being present when the sunlight was spent.
+Night drew soon nearer; the sun was nearly below the horizon at the time.
+She would not want to cause worry to her family for her absence when the sunlight was spent.

-Her hair billowed behind her with a dusken breeze, her mind in heated reprimand of its thoughts on the slinky adviser's cloak.
+Her hair billowed behind her with a dusken breeze, her mind in heated reprimand of herself regarding the untrustworthy advisor's cloak.

 "Honestly...
-I would rather be served unarmored as a meal to a feral warg than have such opinions." she announced to no one in particular of her previous thought, save herself, as she had to reassure her loathing for the slimy, grey-skinned--
+I would rather be served unarmored as a meal to a feral warg than have such opinions," she announced to no one in particular of her previous opinion, save herself, as she had to reassure her loathing for the slimy, grey-skinned-

 The boom of Éomer's voice in the vacant hall had caused her to visibly jump.
 She slid to the side, hiding herself behind a graciously wide pillar near the entrance.
-Her gaze was wary as she peered out from her nook.
-She could see that her uncle's right-hand man was standing a little past the dais, his sky blue orbs seeming to be staring directly at her, although she knew that there was little chance that he could have seen her.
-Her brother soon joined the scene, his heavy armor rattling subtly with every step he took towards the untrusted counselman.
+Her gaze was wary as she peered out from her refuge.

-"Why do you stand idly by when you are to be searching the archives under Théoden King's order?" her elder brother growled at the greasy executive.
+"Why do you stand idly by when you are to be searching the archives under Théoden King's order?" her elder brother growled at the greasy courtman.

 Éowyn allowed herself to feel prideful behind her disgust.
-She stepped out from behind the pillar, making it look like she had waltzed into the hall at the very moment that the men's confrontation had begun to intensify.
+She stepped out from behind the pillar, making it look like she had waltzed into the hall at the very moment that the confrontation between the men had begun to intensify.

 She sent a brief smile her brother's way, holding her head high while skirting past Gríma.
-She could almost feel the chilled aura surrounding him follow her on her way to her chamber.
+She could almost feel the chilling aura surrounding him follow her on her way to her chamber.

 The hall was dark.
 Too dark.
 An unnatural dark.

-A feeling of ice lodged deep in her belly caused her to shiver as she groped about in the dark for a wall to guide her.
+A feeling of ice lodged deep in her belly caused her to shiver as she groped about, sightless, for a wall to guide her.
 'What is this darkness?
-There were pairs of torches burning brightly but an hour ago down the whole of this hall!' she thought incredulously.
+There were pairs of torches burning brightly but an hour ago down the whole of this hall!' she thought, incredulous.

 Behind her, the sound of a weighted cloak swooshing around hurried footsteps echoed in the silence.
 Said steps were, from what she could tell, catching up with her at a formidable pace.
-A great wave of unease was beginning to take over her.
+A great wave of uneasetook over her.

-She bet herself that it was the Wormtongue, scurrying after her with his excuse of looking for the desired scrolls in the East Hall, but she knew that he wanted any kind of pass to haunt her steps.
+She bet herself that it was the Wormtongue, scurrying after her with his excuse of looking for the desired scrolls in the East Hall, but she knew that he could craft any permit to haunt her steps.

-She hastened, and, listening fervently, she knew that her presumed pursuer was as well.
-Her icy gaze narrowed so to allow any type of details to become detectable in the heavy dark.
-Ahead she could see the outline of what appeared to be a man.
+She hastened and, listening fervently, she knew that her presumed pursuer was as well.
+Her icy gaze narrowed so to seek any detectable detail in the heavy dark.
+Ahead, she could see the outline of what appeared to be a large, misshapen man.

 "Dare you not breath a word, my Lady.
 So much as a murmur from your downy lips may relieve you of the privilege."
 The voice was nearly inaudible, however hot in her ear.

-Éowyn's restrained lungs became lax; the hand slowly, reluctantly even, lifted from her lower jaw along with the hand at her abdomen.
-The tingling warmth of the informant dissipated, the cool of the slimy, stone wall replacing it. Éowyn could sense the master of the whispered voice creeping closer to the hulking black mass ahead.
+Éowyn's full lungs became lax; the hand slowly, reluctantly even, lifted from her lower jaw along with the hand at her abdomen.
+The tingling warmth of the informant behind her dissipated and the chill of the slimy, stone wall replaced it as she was guided to the side. Éowyn could sense the master of the whispered voice creeping closer to the hulking shadowed mass ahead.
 Closing her eyes to attune herself to the dark, she was able to hear all.

-The faint 'pat' of lamb-skin boots against smooth, stone floors, the frantic breathing that belonged to the owner of the creeping lamb-skin boots, the stealthy release of a dagger from its hilt, the rugged snorting of a mid-sized being; the sounds painted a picture in the princess's mind that the lightless area could not offer.
-She silenced her own inhalations even further, making it seem like she had vanished on the spot.
+The faint 'pat' of lambskin boots against smooth stone floors, the frantic breathing that belonged to the owner of the creeping lambskin boots, the stealthy release of a dagger from its hilt, the rugged snorting of a bestial, daunting being.
+The sounds painted a picture in the princess's mind that the lightless area could not offer.
+She silenced her own breath even further, making it seem like she had vanished into the shadow.

 At once, the picture of the scene faded from her train of thought when the sounds stopped suddenly.
 Swallowing to moisten her throat, she gripped the wall.